Current Grant Program Guidelines

 • This RFP provides a practical online application to reduce waste, improve accessibility and provide a simple platform that supports communication, documentation and reporting.

-• Eligibility, programmatic, translation and project assistance will be provided between March 7 to March 27, 2024.
-Contact jena@wamicrobiz.org.
+• Eligibility, programmatic, translation and project assistance will be provided between October 30 and November 22, 2024.
+Please contact lisa@wamicrobiz.org

 • One-on-one technical assistance will also be available for the organizations who need additional support with their applications.

-• Submittal is required by WEDNESDAY, MARCH 27, 2024 at 5:00pm PST, to facilitate the review and selection process.
+• Submittal is required by EXTENDED TO MONDAY, NOVEMBER 25, 2024 at 12:00pm, to facilitate the review and selection process.

 • Submitted proposals require an electronic signature in the WSMA portal.